List of Top 10 characters: Ernesto Gograh

-An 8 ft reptilian gang member.
-Ernesto is very strong but does not appear to have the radioactive breath of his father, nor does he have his immense stature.
+An 8 ft reptilian gang member, Ernesto is very strong but does not appear to have the radioactive breath of his father, nor does he have his immense stature.
 He is the head of the Fabulous Five street gang.
 He has little respect for the police which leads to his arrest by Smax and Toybox.
-While in custody, he mentions an "Uncle Gojira" who was "dumb enough to fight (a) smog monster for ya" - a reference to the many Godzilla films, as well as "Uncle Tom" actors in Kaiju.
+While in custody, he mentions an "Uncle Gojira" who was "dumb enough to fight (a) smog monster for ya", a reference to the many Godzilla films, as well as "Uncle Tom" actors in Kaiju.

 The Ghostly Goose

-An undetectable shapeshifter who uses his powers to fondle women.
+The Ghostly Goose is an undetectable shapeshifter who uses his powers to fondle women.
 Believed captured by Jack Phantom, he actually escaped and was last seen as a chair in the station's cafeteria.

 Professor Gunter Gromolko

-Diminutive Nazi scientist who was granted immunity from prosecution after World War II for helping to build Neopolis (and remain among the other super-villains).
+Gunter Gromolko is a diminutive Nazi scientist who was granted immunity from prosecution after World War II for helping to build Neopolis (and remain among the other super-villains).
 He was seen in The Forty-Niners living a life of luxury until he tried to use time travel to change history and ensure the Germans won the war.
 In Top 10 he is seen making illicit drugs and commits suicide in custody with Dust Devil's 12-shooter to protect one of his clients (later revealed as Ultima).
 He is based on numerous mad scientists such as Doctor Sivana.

 M'rrgla Qualtz, the Libra Killer

-A former member of the Seven Sentinels (a Justice League analogue) as the Vigilante from Venus, Qualtz was a female analogue of The Martian Manhunter who retired from superheroics and used her telepathy and shapeshifting to become a porn star.
+A former member of the Seven Sentinels (a Justice League analogue) as the Vigilante from Venus, Qualtz was a female analogue of the Martian Manhunter who retired from superheroics and used her telepathy and shapeshifting to become a porn star.
 After several years, she disappeared and it was later revealed that she had undergone a metamorphosis unique to her species.
 She became a gigantic, multi-eyed worm covered in monofilaments capable of slicing between atoms.
 Yearly she would exit the sewers of Neopolis where she hibernated and remove the heads of prostitutes to eat their pineal glands.
 The regular yearly appearance of these bodies was blamed on the "Libra Killer".
 She was arrested by a team of officers led by Jack Phantom.
 She ends up in a large, clear tube inside the precinct's holding cells.
 She manages to use her telepathy to try to trick other heroes into freeing her but these attempts are foiled.
 The Seven Sentinels promise to bring legal action on her behalf, but Qualtz is killed during the fight between the precinct's offices and Commissioner Ultima.
 It is implied, in part by Qualtz herself, that even if she had not been killed by Ultima the Seven Sentinels would have killed her, to ensure she would be unable to reveal their secret activities as a pedophile ring.